Skip to main content

 Signs of a womb infection include:

-• tummy or lower tummy pain not helped by painkillers
+• tummy or lower tummy pain that painkillers do not help

-• more heavy bleeding after the delivery even though it had previously eased off
+• heavier bleeding after birth even if it had previously eased

 Chorioamnionitis is a bacterial infection that can develop in the womb.